 On successful completion of the course students will be able to:

-3. Write a clear, succinct and critical report of the research in the form of a journal article and produce a 4500-5500 word critical literature review and extended discussion.
+3. Write a clear, succinct and critical report of the research in the form of a journal article manuscript (5000 to 8000 words) ready for submission to an appropriate journal

-4. Present the research to an audience in a manner suited to the audience's understanding
+4. Present a report of the research orally and visually to an audience in a manner suited to the audience's understanding.

 This course is only available to students enrolled in the Master of Clinical Psychology program.

 It is assumed that students will have passed courses in statistics and research methodology, and will have completed a research project, as part of a four-year program in Psychology which has been accredited by the Australian Psychological Society.
-It is also assumed that they will have completed a research proposal as part of the program, in the Clinical Research Project I course.
+It is also assumed that they will have completed a research proposal as part of PSYC6511 Research Project 1.

 Presentation: Oral Presentation of Research Findings *